 Integrating Java and another language into a single executable relies on knowledge of how to interface the method/function calls, argument lists and data structures so that symbols match in the object code during linking.

-Arrays and other data structures may be interpreted by another language differently than the way that Java interprets or stores them in memory.
-This may cause issues with transferring data between Java and the receiving language.
+Arrays and other data structures are often interpreted by another language differently than the way that Java interprets or stores them in memory.
+This can cause issues with transferring data between Java and the receiving language.
 For instance, it is common to use one-dimensional arrays to pass array data to and from programs in another language since the way that Java stores multidimensional arrays is significantly different than that of C, C++ and other languages.

 Issues can arise when Java interfaces with a language that does not support garbage collection.
-Java may perform garbage collection and delete objects before the other non-garbage collection language being called is finished with them.
+Java can perform garbage collection and delete objects before the other non-garbage collection language being called is finished with them.
 Issues can also arise with the integration of non-Java exception handling or other error handling mechanisms, e.g. exit codes.

 To alleviate some of these issues, wrappers can be used.
 Though wrappers can make the interfacing easier, wrappers can be error-prone and impact performance through the overhead of the wrapper.

-6.49.2 Guidance to language users
+6.49.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.49.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.49.5.

 Use a tool, if possible, to automatically create interface wrappers.